sahilsingh707/tribute-page/README.md

 ## 🙏 Credits

 - Portrait image used for educational purposes only.
-- Designed and developed by [Your Name].
+- Designed and developed by [Sahil Singh].

 ---